A homemade semolina porridge, inspired by the Indian Suji ka Halwa.

 You missed out!

-To motivate myself and start the day with the right foot I need an easy and quick breakfast and also something comforting that satisfies my food cravings in the morning.
+To motivate myself and start the day on the right foot, I need an easy and quick breakfast and also something comforting that satisfies my food cravings in the morning.

 Well, it's not a fancy ingredient, no, semolina is just wheat.